 The service had a safe system for prescribing, storing and administering medicines.
 We were told the provider was in the process of developing an organisational-wide system for the procurement of medicines.
 All medicines were obtained from suitably approved suppliers.
-Temperature-sensitive medicines were stored in the pharmacy fridge and a daily log of temperatures was kept to make sure these medicines were stored at the correct temperature.
+Temperature-sensitive medicines were stored in the pharmacy fridge and a daily log of temperatures maintained to make sure these medicines were stored at the correct temperature.
 All medicines, including medicine required in an emergency, and single-use patient equipment were in date and we saw that stock checks were carried out.

 An accident book was used to record any accidents or incidents that took place, and an incident recording and review process was in place.
+A separate register of risks was maintained for laser equipment.
 Staff had a good understanding of their responsibilities for reporting accidents, incidents and adverse events.